DiegoReiriz/DiegoReiriz.github.io/_posts/2018-05-29-runningflinkgclusterwithzeppelin.md

 zeppelinflink15_zeppelin_1      /usr/bin/tini -- bin/zeppe ...
 Up      0.0.0.0:8080->8080/tcp
 ```

+	NOTE: my containers start with the prefix 'zeppelinflink15' because thats the name of the folder in which im working

 If we access to [http://localhost:8080](http://localhost:8080) we should have access to zeppeling UI

 ![zeppelinUI](/assets/images/flinkzeppelin/zeppelinui.png)